The Peel Sessions (The Smiths EP)

 The Peel Sessions is an EP by the English rock band the Smiths.
-The EP, which was released in 1988, was recorded on 18 May 1983, for the BBC Radio 1 disc jockey John Peel's show which was subsequently broadcast on 31 May 1983.
+The EP, released in 1988, was recorded on 18 May 1983 for the BBC Radio 1 disc jockey John Peel's show which was subsequently broadcast on 31 May 1983.
 All but "Miserable Lie" were already included on the 1984 album Hatful of Hollow.

 Track listing

+All songs written by Morrissey and Marr.